Skip to content

 Pembroke Welsh Corgi dog breed information and advice

-The Pembroke Welsh Corgi is best known for being The Queen’s choice of dog breed.
-As the Queen’s favourite dog, you may think this pup is best suited to a life of royalty, but Pembroke Welsh Corgi’s were originally bred to herd cattle.
+The Pembroke Welsh Corgi is best known for being the late Queen Elizabeth II’s favourite choice of dog breed.
+As the late Queen’s favourite dog, you may think this pup is best suited to a life of luxury, but Pembroke Welsh Corgi’s were originally bred to herd cattle.
 Even though they may be small, they have a mighty character.

-If you’re thinking about introducing The Queen’s Corgi into your home, find out how suited they are to your home.
-Get to know their temperament and personality, feeding habits and how to keep that coat in royal condition.
+If you’re thinking about introducing a Corgi into your home, you should find out a bit about their needs first.
+Learn more about a Pembroke Welsh Corgi’s temperament and personality, feeding habits and how to keep their coat in royal condition.

 Pembroke Welsh Corgi facts